microsoft/kiota-python/CONTRIBUTING.md

-# Contributing to Kiota Java
+# Contributing to Kiota Python

 Kiota Python is a mono-repo containing source code for the following packages: